okiave/100-days-of-code/log.md

 1. Vim

-...Is neat and I'm happy I got to learn a few more things about it like the SHIFT zz to save and close after exiting insert mode with ESC.
+    Is neat and I'm happy I got to learn a few more things about it like the SHIFT zz to save and close after exiting insert mode with ESC.
 Really though linear structure for to navigate typing is not gonna fly for future logging.
 Time for Coda.

 2. Git/Terminal

-...rm deletes file and rmdir deletes directory.
+   rm deletes file and rmdir deletes directory.
 If needing to remove directory with contents must use recursive flag -r.
+Re-learned that one must "git add" the file one intends to push before push.

 3. Markdown - Must look pretty

-...After pushing my first commit i found the format of log needing love with some indentation and lists.
+   After pushing my first commit i found the format of log needing love with some indentation and lists.

 **__Tweaks__**: